 - Pulse oximetry test – measures the changes in blood oxygen levels

-- Electrocardiogram (EKG or ECG) – heart rate and rhythm measurement
+- Electrocardiogram (EKG or ECG) – measures the heart rate and rhythm

 Arterial Blood Gas (ABG)

-For this study, the doctor will draw arterial blood to measure for the following:
+For this study the doctor will draw arterial blood to measure the following:

-With this test, the doctor will get a clearer idea of about the amount of carbon dioxide, oxygen, and the acid-base balance of your blood.
-This will also help them to know if your blood needs more oxygen.
+With this test the doctor will get a clearer idea of the amount of carbon dioxide, oxygen, and the acid-base balance of your blood.
+This will also help him to know if your blood needs more oxygen.

-A pulse oximeter will be attached to a thin area of the body that has a good blood flow (earlobe or fingertip).
+A pulse oximeter will be attached to a thin area of the body that has good blood flow (earlobe or fingertip).
 It uses red and infrared LEDs to gauge how much oxygen is in the blood.
-Oxygen levels will decrease during sleep apnea episodes.
+Oxygen levels will decrease during episodes of sleep apnea.
 A normal oxygen saturation level is between 95 and 100 percent.
-Your doctor will interpret your results.
+The doctor will interpret your results.

 The 12-lead EKG will help the doctor find out if you have heart disease.
 If you have persistent high blood pressure, it can show up on the EKG.
-By monitoring and recording the heart rhythm and rate, doctors can find out if there are cardiac issues while you’re suffering from sleep apnea.
+By monitoring and recording the heart rhythm and rate doctors can find out if there are cardiac issues while you suffer from sleep apnea.

-For the EMG, two electrodes will be put on your chin – one under and the other above the jawline.
-Two electrodes will be also placed on each shin.
+Two electrodes will be put on your chin – one under and the other above the jawline.
+Two electrodes will also be placed on each shin.
 These electrodes will measure the activity in muscle movements.
-Since deep muscle relaxation is supposed to occur while you’re sleeping, the EMG will note when your muscles move and relax while sleeping.
+Since deep muscle relaxation is supposed to occur while you sleep, the EMG will note when your muscles move and relax while sleeping.

 OSA treatments can range from lifestyle changes to surgery.
 Since OSA is a lifetime condition, lifelong treatments are necessary.

-Soft palate implants are designed to stiffen the soft palate, so it doesn’t vibrate and cause an obstruction.
-The implants are placed in the soft palate while you’re under local anesthesia.
+Soft palate implants are designed to stiffen the soft palate so that it doesn’t vibrate and cause an obstruction.
+The implants are placed in the soft palate while you’re under local anesthetic.

-The National Institute for Health and Care Excellence has deemed them to be safe, but there is little evidence of their effectiveness.
-However, it’s often advised in cases where snoring has been tied to OSA.
+The National Institute for Health and Care Excellence has deemed them safe, but there is little evidence of their effectiveness.
+However, they’re often advised where snoring has been tied to OSA.

 Surgery for obstructive sleep apnea is considered the last resort and usually not as effective as the CPAP in treating and controlling the symptoms.
-There are also more risks behind it.
-It’s only done when every other treatment options have failed, and your quality of life is severely impacted.
+There are also more risks associated with it.
+It’s only done when all other treatment options have failed and your quality of life is severely impacted.

 What are some surgical options to treat obstructive sleep apnea?

-Uvulopalatopharyngoplasty – This is very rare surgery (once popular) where the doctors would remove the extra throat tissue to increase the airway space.
+Uvulopalatopharyngoplasty – This is a very rare (and once popular) surgery where doctors remove the extra throat tissue to widen the airway.

-Tracheostomy – This is when a tube is placed right into the neck for easier breathing even if you have blocked airways.
+Tracheostomy – this is when a tube is placed into the neck for easier breathing even if you have blocked airways.

-Adenoidectomy – This is when the small lumps of tissues at the back of your throat (known as adenoids) are huge and blocking the flow of air while sleeping.
+Adenoidectomy – this is when the small lumps of tissue at the back of your throat (known as adenoids) are huge and blocking the flow of air while you sleep.

-Tonsillectomy – The doctor will remove the tonsils if they discover they are too big and are blocking the airway while sleeping.
+Tonsillectomy – the doctor will remove the tonsils if they are too big and block the airway while you sleep.

-Again, surgery is usually last resort since the CPAP and other methods are considered far more effective in treating OSA symptoms.
-In some cases, the use of a CPAP device is impossible after certain types of surgery.
+Again, surgery is usually the last resort since the CPAP and other methods are considered far more effective in treating OSA symptoms.
+In some cases the use of a CPAP device is impossible after certain types of surgery.

 Mandibular Advancement Device (MAD)

-They are not advised for severe cases but can be useful if you cannot tolerate a CPAP device.
+This device is not advised for severe cases, but can be useful if you cannot tolerate a CPAP device.
 The MAD device is a dental appliance – similar to the gum shield – that can be used in mild cases of OSA.

-The MAD device is worn over the teeth while sleeping.
-It’s created to hold the jaw and tongue forward, increasing the space at the back of the throat and decreasing the chance for airway narrowing that leads to snoring.
+The MAD device is worn over the teeth while you sleep.
+It’s created to hold the jaw and tongue forward, increasing the space at the back of the throat and decreasing the chance of the airway narrowing that leads to snoring.

 When is a MAD device not advised?

-If you have any of the above, be sure to talk with the dentist before you go this route for your treatment of OSA.
+If you have any of the above, talk to a dentist before you this treatment of OSA.

-Be sure to have the MAD device outfitted for you by a trained dentist who has sleep apnea treating experience.
-It’s possible your insurance company will pay for this, but in many cases, you will need to pay out of pocket.
+Have the MAD device fitted for you by a trained dentist who has experience treating sleep apnea.
+It’s possible that your insurance will pay for this, but in many cases you will need to pay out of your pocket.

-While you can purchase over-the-counter MAD devices on specialty websites, experts are advising people against them.
-A poor-fitting MAD device will actually worsen symptoms.
+While you can purchase over-the-counter MAD devices on specialty websites, experts advise against them.
+A poorly fitting MAD device will worsen the symptoms.

 Continuous Positive Airway Pressure (CPAP)

-CPAP devices are considered the best, most effective therapy for severe OSA cases.
-A CPAP device is a small pump that will provide them with a constant compressed air supply via a mask covering both the nose and mouth or just the nose.
+CPAP devices are considered the most effective therapy for severe OSA cases.
+A CPAP device is a small pump that will provide constant compressed air supply via a mask covering the nose and mouth or only the nose.
 The compressed air keeps the airway open.

-Now, there are potential side effects that come with using the CPAP device such as:
+There are side effects that can come with using the CPAP device:

 When the CPAP device was first introduced, people often suffered from nasal and throat dryness.
-Today’s versions are much better, often coming with a humidifier to address those issues.
+Today’s versions are much better, often equipped with a humidifier to address those issues.

-Many novice CPAP users may not feel comfortable with the device, but once acclimated to it, they usually see an improvement in their symptoms.
-If the CPAP device you are using causes your problems, be sure to talk to your doctor or the treatment staff.
+Many novice CPAP users may not feel comfortable with the device, but once used to it, they usually see an improvement to their symptoms.
+If the CPAP device you are using causes your problems, talk to your doctor or the treatment staff.
 It may be that a modification is needed.
-For instance, you could need a CPAP device that will start with a low amount of pressure but gradually increases the air supply as you get to sleep.
+For instance, you could need a CPAP device that will start with a low amount of pressure and gradually increase the air supply as you sleep.

 The first thing your doctor may suggest is making some lifestyle changes, such as losing weight if you are overweight or obese.
-They may also suggest you stop smoking or limit how much alcohol you consume, especially before bed.
+S/he may suggest that you stop smoking or limit how much alcohol you consume, especially before bedtime.
 Your doctor may advise you against using sleeping tablets or sedatives to help you sleep.

-Researches and studies have shown that limiting the alcohol, quitting smoking and reducing your weight can all help in alleviating the OSA symptoms.
-Doctors are unsure of why quitting smoking can help with OSA, but even if it’s not suggested, it’s best if you do it for general health reasons anyway.
+Researches and studies have shown that limiting alcohol, quitting smoking, and reducing weight can all help in alleviating the symptoms of OSA.
+Doctors are unsure of why quitting smoking can help with OSA, but even if it’s not suggested, it’s best if you do it for general health anyway.

-Another pragmatic way to alleviate OSA symptoms is to sleep on your side instead of your back.
+Another pragmatic way to alleviate symptoms of OSA is to sleep on your side instead of your back.

-If you or someone you love has OSA, it’s imperative to see your doctor.
-If you have any of the above symptoms – daytime lethargy, sleeping problems, concentration issues, etc. – be sure to talk to them about OSA and see what treatment options are useful for you.
+If you or someone you love has OSA, it’s imperative to see a doctor.
+If you have any of the symptoms – daytime lethargy, sleeping problems, concentration issues, etc. – talk to the doctor about OSA and see what treatment options will be useful for you.
 There are many treatment options that can make living with the condition better and manage the symptoms.
-Your doctor will come up with a treatment plan that could include both therapy and a change in your lifestyle.
+Your doctor will come up with a treatment plan that could include both therapy and changes to your lifestyle.